-1. That the Committee approve the matrix (attached as Appendix 1) for use when assessing levels of harm caused to local communities and environment in order to prioritise various enforcement actions relating to unauthorised sites within the borough.
+1. That the Committee approve the matrix (attached as Appendix 1) for use across the borough when assessing levels of harm caused to local communities and environment in order to prioritise various enforcement actions relating to unauthorised sites within the borough.